ansient0/lwotc/README.md

 ### Overwatch and suppression
 Overwatch has been overhauled:

 * Overwatch is now: Fire on the first enemy within line of sight of this soldier (at the time of activating Overwatch) that moves.
 No aim penalty and ignores cover defense.
+A unit can only go on overwatch if it has an enemy in line of sight
 * Overwatch is no longer removed upon taking damage

 Similar to LWR overwatch rules, except it doesn't have covering fire by default.
 This is an important mechanic change because:
 * Makes sure not every mission is a spawn defense with podless
-* Makes RNF something that you will have to deal with instead of just blowing up instantly
+* Makes reinforcements (RNF) something that you will have to deal with instead of just blowing up instantly
 * Makes overwatch strong without needing multiple overwatch perks beforehand

 * Suppression is now: Fire a barrage that pins down a target, reducing their action points by 1 (units unable to take cover are immune), restricting the use of many abilities, and imposing a 15 penalty to the target's aim.
 Grants an  overwatch shot that deals half damage if the target moves.